 Viru Film Fund is based in the Eastern region of Estonia, known for its large-scale industrial and mining infrastructure but also swathes of untouched natural habitats.

-The fund is open to legal entities with established track record in professional audio-visual production, but no restrictions as per legal residency.
+The fund is open to legal entities with an established track record in professional audiovisual production, but has no restrictions as per legal residency.

 You can find more information here.

 THE BALTIC REGIONThe Baltic region has an exciting variety of locations to choose from, plus some key bonuses for film productions from all over the world: short distances and low population density make it easy to shoot up to 4 different locations per day.
 Film crews are non-union, speak fluent English and are praised for being great problem solvers.

 It sounds crazy but if you come to Estonia you can see Paris, Prague or Amsterdam – all at once.
 City and countryside side by side.
 Come to us, we have it all!

 EstoniaThe Estonian government has just earmarked € 2.5 million as their cash rebate budget.
 You can apply for a refund of up to 30% of local spending.
 If combined with funding from one of the two additional regional funds, cash rebate can be as high as 50%.

 LatviaThe National Film Centre of Latvia offers up to 25% and the Riga Film Fund offers up to 20% in cash rebates – depending on whether the storyline is set in Latvia or if Latvian services are being used.

 At the start of 2014, a new 20% location filming incentive became available.
 Both foreign and local producers can benefit from the scheme, given that at least 80% of all production spending is made in Lithuania.
 There’s also a maximum amount of funding that cannot exceed 20% of the production costs.

 * The cash rebate system is not applicable to commercial production.